cantonioupao/cervical_cancer_detection/README.md

 1. For applying data augmentation to the sipakmed dataset, the "implementation_DataAugmentation_Extension.py" file is executed.
 Specify in the file the target directory path of the sipakmed dataset (or any other dataset you want to apply data augmentation). set the path of the directory through the variable ---> "target_directory"

-2. After executing the file, 14 new augmented images will be generated for each image of the Sipakmed dataset.
+2. After executing the file "implementation_DataAugmentation_Extension.py", 14 new augmented images will be generated for each image of the Sipakmed dataset.
 The data augmentations carried out include affine transformations,filter response, color channels tweaking and etc.The generated images are saved automatically in the same location with the original image.
 As a result the dataset size increases by a factor of 14, assisting with obtaining better results.

 **Triple Transfer Learning**
 TTL(Trisple Transfer Learning) means that the mode was trained on the 3 datasets in total.
 Initially the model is trained on the Extended DA dataset, which is the formatted sipakmed dataset after data augmentation has been carried out (procedure described in the above section).
 After training of the model is completed, the new weigths are saved in a .pth file.
 Afterwards the model is trained on the [Herlev dataset](https://www.researchgate.net/publication/326477913_Clustering_Techniques_on_Pap-smear_Images_for_the_Detection_of_Cervical_Cancer) which is a cervical cell dataset with 7 classification classes;